agabor/docs/_includes/common/security.md

 For most apps, care around keys, class-level permissions, and object-level ACLs are all you need to keep your app and your users' data safe.
 Sometimes, though, you'll run into an edge case where they aren't quite enough.
 For everything else, there's [Cloud Code]({{ site.baseUrl }}/cloudcode/guide/).

-Cloud Code allows you to upload JavaScript to Parse's servers, where we will run it for you.
+Cloud Code allows you to upload JavaScript to MSG's servers, where we will run it for you.
 Unlike client code running on users' devices that may have been tampered with, Cloud Code is guaranteed to be the code that you've written, so it can be trusted with more responsibility.

 One particularly common use case for Cloud Code is preventing invalid data from being stored.
 For this sort of situation, it's particularly important that a malicious client not be able to bypass the validation logic.